About Us

 How It Works:

-FBLID 7 is governed by a five-member Board of Directors.
+FBCLID 7 is governed by a five-member Board of Directors.
 The directors are elected by the residents of Fort Bend County LID 7.
-The Board holds a regular meeting once a month to manage and conduct the business and affairs of FBLID 7, and these meetings are open to the public pursuant to the Open Meetings Act, Chapter 551, Texas Government Code.
+The Board holds a regular meeting once a month to manage and conduct the business and affairs of FBCLID 7, and these meetings are open to the public pursuant to the Open Meetings Act, Chapter 551, Texas Government Code.

 Periodically, the Board will hold special meetings.
 The Board has the ability to go into closed session during meetings to discuss certain matters, as allowed by the Open Meetings Act.
 By law, an agenda for each Board meeting must be posted at least 72 hours prior to the meeting.

-As is typically done for smaller governmental agencies, FBLID 7 contracts with consultants such as attorneys, engineers, auditors, bookkeepers, tax assessor-collectors, operators, and financial advisors to provide services, advice, and reports to assist the Board in managing FBLID 7.
+As is typically done for smaller governmental agencies, FBCLID 7 contracts with consultants such as attorneys, engineers, auditors, bookkeepers, tax assessor-collectors, operators, and financial advisors to provide services, advice, and reports to assist the Board in managing FBCLID 7.